ahmedMhassan10/Competitive-Programming-Algorithms/README.md

 # Competitive-Programming
-In this repository some algorithms and implemented data structures that I am using during my career in problem solving
+In this repository some algorithms and implemented data structures that I am using during my career in problem solving.